tsuo/InterpolationsProj/README.md

 # sinSmoothings
-Convert any scatter plot to smooth (sine) wave patterns.
+Convert any scatter plot to smooth wave patterns.

+This method is also called ***SINE/COSINE INTERPOLATION***

 ---